 At just over two miles, this is a trail of moderate difficulty that leads down a natural bridge to a natural tunnel that runs under the trail.
 The trail will lead you out near Lake Theo and past some incredible canyon views.

 9. Sculpture Falls Hike - Barton Creek Greenbelt

-It's a five mile hike on a narrow trail down heavily wooded and shady path to Sculpture Falls in the Barton Creek Greenbelt of Austin, but it's well worth it for the dip you can take at the end.
-One of Austin's most popular hiking trails, "falls" might be a bit of a misnomer since it's little more than large rocks causing a small rapids area of Barton Creek.
-The hike is long but easy, and people tend to make the trek with animals, kids and guitars in tow.
+It's a five-mile hike on a narrow trail down a heavily wooded and shady path to Sculpture Falls in the Barton Creek Greenbelt of Austin, but it's well worth it for the dip you can take at the end.
+One of Austin's most popular hiking trails "falls" might be a bit of a misnomer since it's little more than large rocks causing a small rapids area of Barton Creek.
+The hike is long but easy, and people tend to make the trek with animals, kids, and guitars in tow.

 8. Four C National Hiking Trail - Davey Crockett National Forest

 Just outside of Crockett, Texas you'll find the Davey Crockett National Forest and its famous Four C trail.
 It's a 20-mile long trail, so you don't want to head out there without first looking at some trail maps.
 Named for the Central Coal and Coke Company (an old logging company), the Four C Trail follows along some now disused tramways once used for logging.

 7. East Trail - Lost Maples State Natural Area